MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 #### Steps to publish a site list

 1. To publish a site list, go back up a level to the Microsoft Edge site lists page.
-You can do this by selecting the breadcrumb right above the site list name.
+Select the breadcrumb above the site list name to go up a level.
 2. On the Microsoft Edge site lists page, select the site list you want to publish to the cloud, and then select **Publish site list**.
-3. On the right-hand panel, update the **Version number** and select **Publish**at the bottom of the panel.
+3. On the right-hand panel, update the **Version number** and select **Publish the bottom of the panel.
 4. After confirmation, select **Close panel**.
-The **Published status** icon, **Last published** and **Last published by** are all updated.
+The **Published status** icon, **Last published**, and **Last published by** are all updated.

 ## Associate the cloud-hosted site list with Microsoft Edge